howardjohn/scanamo-json/README.md

 # Scanamo Json
 Scanamo Json provides `DynamoFormat`s for popular Scala Json libraries.
-The format will serialize directly to DynamoDB `AttributeValue`s, allowing full use of DynamoDB while allowing arbitrary Json objects to be stored.
+The format will serialize directly to DynamoDB `AttributeValue`s, allowing full use of DynamoDB while allowing arbitrary Json objects to be stored or reusing existing formats.

 # Getting started